Kasey LynchJanuary 13, 2026

 • Which categories of skills should be attributed to each role

-• How each role is related to other roles
+• How each role is related to the other roles

 • Where skills gaps exist based on existing knowledge